gokulapap/camhack/README.md

 # camhack
-Front camera hacking tool
+Front camera Hack

-i have created a camera hacking tool if it executes then it asks camera permission and it send you the images of the victim to you
+First you can select any webpage you want and clone it as html file And add the camera script (camscript.txt) below the Head tag And then execute the script the victim will get that webpage And it will ask for camera permission

+cam-hack.html file is an empty file and you can rename your own html file and execute that